BigDataIA-Fall2023-Team2/Assignment2/README.md

 ### Project Descrition

-The project is an extension of the previous project 1 (https://github.com/BigDataIA-Fall2023-Team2/Assignment1/blob/main/part1/Readme.md).
-In this project, the text that is extracted from pdf using project 1 is used for summarization/question answering.
-The user will ask respective questions related to the pdf in the application, and the app will be respond to the questions.
-We will be using openAI APIs to fetch result from the extracted text.
+This project builds upon the foundation laid by Project 1(https://github.com/BigDataIA-Fall2023-Team2/Assignment1/blob/main/part1/Readme.md), leveraging the text extracted from PDF documents to facilitate summarization and question answering.
+Within our application, users can pose questions pertaining to the content of the PDF, to which the app will provide insightful responses.
+Utilizing OpenAI APIs, we extract and analyze the text to generate accurate answers.

-The most important feature of our application is that we will be sending data in chunks so that if openAI is able to find an answer to a question in a particular chunk then the rest of the text in the pdf would not be required for further analysis.
+A distinctive feature of our application is the implementation of a chunk-based data processing approach.
+By segmenting the text data into manageable chunks, we enhance the efficiency of the query process.
+If an answer is found within a particular chunk, there's no need to process the remaining text, thereby optimizing resource utilization and expediting response times.
+Through this focused, chunk-driven methodology, we aim to deliver a robust and responsive user experience that makes interacting with textual data both intuitive and insightful.

 ### Application and Documentation Link